-How do I check homework completion/progress?
+How do I check task completion/progress?

-Go to Tasks & Homework from your Control Panel.
+Go to Tasks from your Control Panel.

-For homework based on Smart Lesson content
+For tasks based on Smart Lesson content

 A Task Summary appears at the top of the progress report, with some brief information about how many students have been assigned the task and how far through it they are.
 This information also appears in the form of a pie graph.